aslam-mulkin/gns3-docker-images/nettools/README.md

 It is divided into several sub-images:

-- toolbox-base
+- nettools-base
   This image includes the common utilities mentioned previously.
   It creates the foundation for the next images.
   It's not intended, that the user directly uses this image.
-- toolbox-cli
+- nettools-cli
-  It adds a default command (bash) and a persistent directory (/root) to the toolbox-base image.
+  It adds a default command (bash) and a persistent directory (/root) to the nettools-base image.
-- toolbox-web
+- nettools-web
-  This adds the Firefox web browser to the toolbox.
+  This adds the Firefox web browser to the nettools.
-  Like toolbox-cli, the /root directory is persistent.
+  Like nettools-cli, the /root directory is persistent.

-## Build, run and publish
+## Build and publish the Images

 First the base image has to be created:

 ```
-docker build -t gns3/toolbox-base base
+docker build -t gns3/nettools-base base
-docker push gns3/toolbox-base
+docker push gns3/nettools-base
 ```

-Afterwards the cli and/or the web images can be build:
+Afterwards the cli and/or the web image can be build:

 ```
-docker build -t gns3/toolbox cli
+docker build -t gns3/nettools cli
-docker push gns3/toolbox
+docker push gns3/nettools
 ```

 ```
-docker build -t gns3/toolbox-web web
+docker build -t gns3/nettools-web web
-docker push gns3/toolbox-web
+docker push gns3/nettools-web
 ```